-I had to add in this little section on play.
 Our training gives us a unique perspective into the holistic value of play across the lifespan.
-I love seeing OTs advocate for play opportunities from infancy through old age.
+While play is usually associated with pediatric OT, I love seeing OTs advocate for play opportunities from infancy through old age.

 “Watching a child makes it obvious that the development of his mind comes through his movements.”— Maria Montessori

 “You can discover more about a person in a hour of play than a year of conversation.”— Plato

 We’re increasing our frequency of posts over on our Instagram channel.
 Many of the posts we’ve been sharing are quotes from some of the amazing OT experts we’ve been interviewing on the OT Potential Podcast.

 “We don’t use nature for therapy.
 We co-facilitate therapy with nature.”— Laura Park Figueroa, MS, OTR/L